mikaelpatel/Cosa/README.md

 (VWI).
 The new class VWI::Transceiver supports message acknowledgement and auto-retransmission.
 Full support for message parsing.
 2013-05 Improving ATtiny support.
 Adding driver for DHT22.
 NEXA Wireless Remote command transmitter (RF433).
+Introducing a new template class for handling of keyed sets of event handlers.